richard-scryber/PaperworkDayDocs/configuration/index.md

   - **[Font Configuration](font-configuration)** - Registering custom fonts and managing font loading

 ## Extension Mechanisms
-Apllies to any number of applications or processes
+Applies to any number of applications or processes

 - **[Custom Components](custom-components)** - Creating reusable PDF components with custom namespaces